Mike Mangini

-Michael Anthony Mangini (born April 18, 1963) is an American musician and current drummer of the progressive metal band Dream Theater.
-He has also played for bands and artists such as Annihilator, Extreme, James LaBrie, and Steve Vai.
+Michael Anthony Mangini (born April 18, 1963) is an American musician, best known for his tenure with the progressive metal band Dream Theater, with whom he performed from 2010 to 2023.
+He has also played with artists and bands including Annihilator, Extreme, James LaBrie, and Steve Vai.
 Before joining Dream Theater, Mangini was a faculty member at Berklee College of Music.
 Between 2002 and 2005, he set five World's Fastest Drummer records.
-Mangini appeared on the Discovery Channel show Time Warp, displaying his drum skills for high-speed cameras.
+He also appeared on the Discovery Channel series Time Warp, where his drumming was captured with high-speed cameras.